-How will VAT be collected?
+How will VAT for Business be Collected?

 Businesses are required to document their earnings and expenditures germane to VAT.

 - Charge a VAT in UAE of 5% to their customers.

 - Incur a VAT on goods and services that they receive from their suppliers The differential between these two amounts shall be paid to or reclaimed from the government, as applicable.

 For businesses whose value of taxable goods and supplies exceeds AED 375,000, it is mandatory to register for VAT in UAE.
 For businesses whose value of taxable goods and supplies is less than this threshold but over 187,500, registering for VAT is optional.

 When to File VAT for Business?

 Registered businesses must file VAT returns in UAE with the FTA on a regular basis, within 28 days of the end of the tax period, as mentioned in their VAT registration certificate or the official tax website dashboard.